-We take a look at the best mountaineering books ever written, drawing on accounts from the best climbers in the harshest of environments thousands of meters above sea level.
+We list the best mountaineering books ever written, drawing on accounts of world-class climbers in the harshest environments.

 As I’ve mentioned before, my bookshelves are filled with tales of adventure travel, survival against the odds and obsessive searches.
-I’m an avid climber keen on winter mountaineering and wild camping so, naturally, mountaineering books take up a good chunk of my shelf space.
+I’m an avid climber keen on winter mountaineering and wild camping so, naturally, mountaineering books take up a good chunk of space on my shelf.

-It would be easy to fill a list such as this with narratives of Everest and K2 alone.
-However, I’ve tried to include a wider selection of accounts from a variety of mountains spanning a century of alpinism and mountaineering.
+It would be easy to fill a list like this with narratives of Everest and K2 alone.
+With that in mind, I’ve tried to include a wider selection of accounts from a variety of mountains spanning a century of alpinism and mountaineering.

 Drawing on my personal favourites as well the best-selling books on Amazon and popular books on Goodreads, I’ve selected a range of the best mountaineering books ever written.